lunaisnotaboy/journal/README.md

 # Journal

-A small application for therapist's patients to put daily thoughts and experiences to view at the next session.
+A small application to put your daily thoughts.

 ## Requirements